ruanyf/eslint-plugin-ignoreuglify/README.md

-# eslint-plugin-ignoreuglify
+This plugin excludes uglified files from ESLint's linting.

-exclude uglified files from Eslint
+At corrent stage, the exclusion rule is quite primitive: if any line in a file is longger than 500 chars, the file will be exclued.

 ## Installation